Generating Career Ideas

 Many graduates want to use the knowledge and skills developed through their degree in their work.
 A good degree in a relevant discipline will help ensure that you have appropriate knowledge and perhaps skills needed in many careers, and certainly the capacity to learn what is most needed.
 The following resources can help you follow-up this line of research.

-Starting from your work experience
+Starting from your work experience or hobbies

 Assuming you enjoy your work experience, you can generate leads directly linked to the sectors, organisations and roles that you have tried.
 You can expand your thinking by looking at similar or adjacent fields.
 Once you have identified possibilities, you can: